personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 <!-- Footnotes themselves at the bottom. -->

 [^1]: The actual verification only checks that the x coordinate of the RHS is equal to $r$.
 However, if the verifier is given $R$ then checking the full equation is equivalent.
-[^2]: In [deterministic ECDSA](https://datatracker.ietf.org/doc/html/rfc6979#section-3.2), $k$ isn't fully random and is derived from a hash of the user's private key.
+[^2]: In [deterministic ECDSA](https://datatracker.ietf.org/doc/html/rfc6979#section-3.2), $k$ isn't fully random and is roughly derived from a hash of the user's private key.
 Revealing $R$ generated deterministically is still secure in our method, which we analyze [here](https://hackmd.io/HQZxucnhSGKT_VfNwB6wOw#Does-R-leak-anything-about-s-and-Q_a).